rakeshkstp/jitterplotsJB/README.md

-# Create Jitter plot for James Bay using Generic Mapping Tool v6.0
+# Create Jitter plot for James Bay using R (ggplot2)

 This project is to create jitter plot overlaid by violin plots for James Bay using the extracted data for all the stations from MODIS-Aqua images between 2003 and 2021.
 This work is a part of [COast-JB Project - Coastal oceanography of eastern James Bay](https://www.creegeoportal.ca/climate-change/).